-I am a research scientist at Facebook Reality Labs where I work on novel display and imaging systems for virtual and augmented reality.
-I recently graduated with my PhD from the department of Electrical Engineering and Computer Science at UC Berkeley, advised by Professor Laura Waller and Professor Ren Ng.
+I am a research scientist at Reality Labs Research at Meta where I work on novel display and imaging systems for virtual and augmented reality.
+I graduated with my PhD from the department of Electrical Engineering and Computer Science at UC Berkeley, advised by Professor Laura Waller and Professor Ren Ng.

 My research is in computational imaging, which is the joint design of hardware and algorithms for imaging and display systems.
 I work at the intersection of optics, signal processing, computer graphics, and optimization.

 We propose an architecture for speckle reduction in holographic displays that uses an array of mutually incoherent sources and two sequential spatial light modulators.
 Multisource holography can suppress speckle in a single frame without sacrificing resolution.

 "Flamera" (rhymes with camera) is a VR passthrough headset that uses a novel optical design to directly capture the exact rays of light that would have gone into the eye, enabling accurate, low latency passthrough.

 Holographic displays can generate high quality 3D images, but they suffer from a tradeoff between field-of-view and eyebox size.
 Here, we break the tradeoff for dense, high resolution images using a scattering mask and optimization with perceptually-inspired loss functions.

 We present a flat, on-chip, fluorescence microscope, which uses a diffuser in place of a traditional microscope objective.
 In addition to being inexpensive and compact, our system has a practical working distance, can capture volumetic information in a single shot, and features a new diffuser design that is robust to noise.